Get insider access

 -1.96 dB

 The MOONDROP Aria have a fairly neutral sound profile.
-They have a slight bump in the high-bass, which adds warmth to your mixes.
+They have a slight bump in the high bass, which adds warmth to your mixes.
 Vocals and lead instruments are clear, although nudged to the back of the mix.
 However, the treble is a lot more recessed than that of the MOONDROP KATO, so vocals and lead instruments lack brightness and detail.
-The TRUTHEAR x Crinacle ZERO are also a good option if you're looking for wired IEMs with a boomier bass and more prominent treble response.
+The TRUTHEAR x Crinacle ZERO are also a good option if you're looking for wired IEMs with a boomier bass, while the TRUTHEAR x Crinacle ZERO: RED provide a similar bass presence with more balanced mid and treble reproduction.

 9.3